henryw374/clojure.log4j2/README.md

 through many java logging systems including log4j2.
 However, the args to log functions are stringified before calling the underlying impl so it is not suitable for logging data.

-The same limitation also exists in pedestal.log
+The same limitation also exists in pedestal.log and [cambium](https://github.com/cambium-clojure)

 ## But what about...

 ### Timbre

-I haven't used that personally.
-It might be great, others seem less keen - see Clojureverse thread below for example.
+Feature-wise this seem similar.
+It's not uncommon to hear reports of people moving off it for various reasons though - see Clojureverse thread below for example.

 ### Mulog